 Plot Summary

-It has perfect girded streets with identical houses stretching towards the horizon.
+It has perfectly girded streets with identical houses stretching towards the horizon.
 But things take a very grim turn when the real estate agent abandons them there.
 When they attempt to leave, they realize that they somehow end up going in circles and return to their House #9.
-What started off as a dream to own a new home soon turns into a living nightmare for the couple.
+What started off as a dream to own a new home soon turned into a living nightmare for the couple.

 The Boy and the Vivarium, Explained